Planning for retirement is important. Fortunately, 60% of working Americans are saving something toward their retirement.

 A married couple filing jointly can have up to $75,900 (2017) of earned income and still be in the 15% tax bracket.
 We don’t have any earned income, so our plan is to create some.
 No, not by working, but by doing an IRA->Roth conversion.

 Since money in an IRA was never taxed, when you withdraw it or convert it, it is treated as normal income for tax purposes.
-Our plan is to work with our accountant to determine the most we can roll over from an IRA into a Roth IRA and still remain in the 15% tax bracket.
+Our plan is to work with our accountant to determine the most we can rollover from an IRA into a Roth IRA and still remain in the 15% tax bracket.

-I have a hard time thinking we’ll have future opportunities to pay less than 15%, so I’d like to “lock in” that rate now as much as we can.
+I have a hard time thinking we’ll have future opportunities to pay less than 15%, so I’d like to “lock-in” that rate now as much as we can.

 Without getting too deep into Roth IRAs with this post, I’ll just summarize to say that money in a Roth IRA grows tax-free forever.
 Taxes are not owned when money is withdrawn beyond age 59 1/2 – not on the original money OR the gains.
-Roth-IRAs also don’t have required minimum withdraws like IRAs do at age 70.
+Roth-IRAs also don’t have required minimum withdraws as IRAs do at age 70.

 So there are a number of reasons it makes sense to pad the Roth when possible.